-Some movies start with a bang, others lure you in to their worlds with craft and precision.
+Some movies start with a bang.
+Others lure you into their worlds with craft and precision.
 Before you know it, you are just as paranoid as the characters.
-Anything could be lurking around the corner, over your shoulder, and no one is who they says they are.
+Anything could be lurking around the corner, over your shoulder, and no one is who they say they are.
 The mistake we as an audience will make is that we believe whatever the characters tell us.
 We can be easily duped.
 Side Effects lure us into a very tangled web that will eventually ensnare us.

-A title card reads “Three Months Earlier”, Emily Taylor (Rooney Mara) is visiting her husband Martin (Channing Tatum) in prison.
+A title card reads “Three Months Earlier,” Emily Taylor (Rooney Mara) is visiting her husband Martin (Channing Tatum) in prison.
 He was taken in for insider trading and is almost out.
 Emily has been the model of the faithful wife, standing by him, waiting for him to get out so that they can build their life together.
 We will later learn that Martin was very successful in what he did, and it afforded him to act like Prince Charming.
-He taught Emily how to sail and ski, he buys her a beautiful Maserati for their wedding day, he affords her all the comforts that a girl could want.
+He taught Emily how to sail and ski.
+He bought her a beautiful Maserati for their wedding day.
+He affords her all the comforts that a girl could want.
 As Emily says, “He swept me off my feet.”
 He is the perfect man, not because he was kind, or funny, or smart, or good-looking, but because he is rich.
-If Emily’s psychiatrist, Dr. Jonathan Banks (Jude Law) was listening properly, he might have caught this.
-But, Banks is a very well to do Manhattan psychiatrist, he probably hears this tale of financial attraction frequently.
+If Emily’s psychiatrist, Dr. Jonathan Banks (Jude Law), was listening properly, he might have caught this.
+But, Banks is a very well-to-do Manhattan psychiatrist.
+He probably hears this tale of financial attraction frequently.

 Martin gets out of jail and is upbeat about their future.
-Why he was inside, he met a guy that runs a Hedge Fund, has money in Dubai, and knows how to make some money in Texas.
-They attend a party for appearance sake and some crucial networking, but Emily simply can’t handle it.
-It looks like the four years when Martin was gone has taken its toll.
-We sympathize with her because it us understandable that for someone who had everything and lost it all would be depressed.
+Why he was inside, he met a guy that runs a hedge fund, has money in Dubai, and knows how to make some money in Texas.
+They attend a party for appearance’s sake and some crucial networking, but Emily simply can’t handle it.
+It looks like the four years when Martin was gone have taken their toll.
+We sympathize with her because it’s understandable that for someone who had everything and lost it all would be depressed.
 If only Martin knew what she was going through.
-Then one day, Emily drives her car into concrete wall.
+Then one day, Emily drives her car into a concrete wall.

-Ablixa is the miracle drug.
+Ablixa is a miracle drug.
 Emily feels better, actually has enjoyable sex with her husband, and claims to be able to sleep.
-There is just one side effect, which causes her to sleep walk.
-She sets the table and turns music on in the middle of the night, and Martin is helpless to stop her.
+There is just one side effect, which causes her to sleepwalk.
+She sets the table and turns the music on in the middle of the night, and Martin is helpless to stop her.
 He is against the drug, but it works for her, so Ablixa it is.
 Then Martin comes home from work to find her sleepwalking again.
-She has set the table for three, and is slicing a red bell pepper in the kitchen.
+She has set the table for three and is slicing a red bell pepper in the kitchen.
 Martin goes to wake her, and she stabs him with the knife twice in the stomach and once in the back.
-He falls to the floor choking and gasping for help, and bleeds to death while Emily stands over him in a trance.
-She walks to the bed and goes back to bed.
+He falls to the floor, choking and gasping for help, and bleeds to death while Emily stands over him in a trance.
+She walks back to bed.